deshankoswatte/identity-custom-password-policy-handler/README.md

 ### Deploy

-After a successfully building the project, copy the `org.wso2.carbon.identity.custom.password.policy.handler-1.0.0-SNAPSHOT.jar` artifact from the target folder and paste it inside `<IS HOME>/repository/components/dropins` folder.
+After a successfully building the project, copy the `org.wso2.carbon.identity.custom.password.policy.handler-1.0.0-SNAPSHOT.jar` artifact from the target folder and paste it inside `<IS HOME>/repository/components/dropins` folder.Then, copy the `commonpasswords.txt` file from `target/classes` and paste it in `<IS HOME>/repository/deployment/server/commonpasswords` (Note: You should create the directory `commonpasswords` if it does not exist)

 ## Run